You're legally required to let us know immediately when you buy a vehicle. For peace of mind, do it online at the time of sale.

 We’ll cancel a vehicle’s registration if it has been unlicensed for 12 months (for most vehicles) or 24 months (for tractors, trailers and a few other vehicle types).

 If you buy a vehicle with a cancelled registration and you want to use it on the road, you’ll need to take several steps first.

-If the vehicle’s RUC are overdue at the time of sale, the seller is committing an offence under the Road User Charges Act 2012.
+If the vehicle’s RUC is overdue at the time of sale, the seller is committing an offence under the Road User Charges Act 2012.
 As the buyer, you may become responsible for the outstanding fees.

 We recommend you consider unpaid RUC when negotiating the sale price.
 This is between you and the seller - Waka Kotahi doesn’t become involved.

 You can insist on a WoF or CoF being less than one month old.
 This helps protect you against faults that have developed since the last inspection.

 If you don’t insist, you should confirm in writing to the seller that you accept the WoF or CoF is more than one month old.
 This protects the seller.